-How a Wrongful Claim Works
+How a Wrongful Death Claim Works

 Wrongful death claims are brought against a defendant who’s caused someone’s death, often by negligence or associated with some intentional action or other misconduct.
 A wrongful death claim enables those closely related to a deceased individual to file a case against the party who is lawfully liable for the fatality.